 - poor posture

-Fortunately, there are several treatment options for a bulging disk:
+Fortunately, there are several ways to treat a bulging disk.

-- Conservative treatment, or nonoperative management, including rest and medications, is often enough to heal a bulging cervical disk.
+- Conservative treatment is also called nonoperative management.
+It includes rest and medications and is often enough to heal a bulging cervical disk.

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen are the first-line of prescription medications for a bulging disk.
-For more severe pain, you may be given a muscle relaxer or narcotic pain relievers.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen are the first-line prescription medications for a bulging disk.
+For more severe pain, your doctor may prescribe a muscle relaxer or narcotic pain reliever.

-- Physical therapy (PT) to relieve pressure on the nerve is often recommended.
+- Physical therapy (PT) may relieve pressure on the nerve.

-- At-home traction devices may also be used to ease pressure on the nerve.
+- At-home traction devices can ease pressure on the nerve.

 - Cortisone injections (known as epidural steroid injections, or ESI) into the spine can provide longer-term relief.

-- There are various surgical procedures used to treat cervical herniation.
+- Various surgical procedures treat cervical herniation.
 However, only about 10 percent of people with bulging disks ultimately require surgery.